dhthwy/r/README.md

 Hell, if I had a functional brain.
 I could fix things.

-Throwing things down the drain isn't helpful.
+Throwing helpful things down the drain isn't helpful.
 It only sets the suck into stone.

 Unhirable.
 Wait too long, that too, will be set in stone.